 6. Provide a written summary/debriefing to each team within 30-days after the competition explaining how they scored and a discussing the team's strengths and opportunities for improvement in future competitions

-7. Provide prize money and/or prizes to the top three teams in their category
+7. Provide prize money to the first place team in their category

 G. Competition Rooms

 1. The school reserving the rooms is responsible for incidental costs and damages.